masterivanic/Dev-and-it-ressource/Readme.md

 - [Software Design and Architecture Roadmap](https://github.com/stemmlerjs/software-design-and-architecture-roadmap) - A software design and architecture roadmap for any developer.
 - [Microservices paradigm](https://microservices.io/) - focus on mirocroservices an other subjects such as Application architecture patterns, Data management, Transactional messaging...
 - [Design patterns](https://refactoring.guru/fr/design-patterns) - To master design patterns
+- [Developer Roadmap](https://roadmap.sh/) - roadmap.sh is a community effort to create roadmaps, guides and other educational content to help guide the developers in picking up the path and guide their learnings.

 ## Articles
 - [Some article i have been written](https://medium.com/@philippeivan.com) - i'm still keep going